Jet: Multilevel Graph Partitioning on Graphics Processing Units: Background and Prior Work

 \subsection{Refinement: Related Work}

 In this work, we are interested in parallel partition refinement schemes.
-Several recent papers~\cite{mtMetis, mtMetisOpt, mtMetis2016icpp, ASS20} have demonstrated that parallel refinement techniques can obtain similar or better quality than sequential refinement algorithms.
+Several recent papers~\cite{mtMetis, mtMetisOpt, mtMetis2016icpp, ASS20, mtkahypar_kwayfm} have demonstrated that parallel refinement techniques can obtain a similar or better quality to the sequential refinement algorithms from which they are derived.
 We group algorithms into four broad categories and describe them below.